gnits-map-projects/CourseWiki/Projects/MovieRatingsApp.md

 Implement a basic back office web interface for easy management of movies - add, update, delete, search etc.
 This UI is used by administrators to manage available movies as new are released.
-Admins must register and sign in before they can manage restaurants.
+Admins must register and sign in before they can manage movies.

 Basic user administration
 * Signup